This post may contain affiliate links. Please see my disclosure policy for details.

 How much of Highclere Castle aka Downton Abbey can you see on the walk?

-I’m going to be honest, it’s not a show stopping view!
+I’m going to be honest with you, it’s not a show-stopping view!
 Most of the time, you see only parts of the house on this walk.

 Near to the estate entrance, you can see the top of the castle over the hillsides of the park.
 Then, you can see the side of the house through the trees.

 If you wanted a better view of Downton Abbey, you can head around the public rights of way towards Highclere Village near the Cemetery Chapel.

 Although the castle is far away, you can see a fair bit more of the house from this viewpoint.
 Plus, the scene of the rolling hills and the sheep grazing around it is so pretty.

 There are great views to be had from Beacon Hill all year.
 Also, the Wayfarer’s Walk with the Gateway to Heaven folly has an amazing panoramic view of Highclere Castle that’s open in summer.